 Just as with the surface cleaner, it is easy to make your own natural eco friendly floor cleaner instead of buying plastic bottles of store bought brands.
-And you can usually make it with items you would normally find in your store cupboard.
+And you can usually make zero waste disinfectant with items you would normally find in your store cupboard.
 See how I made my floor cleaner for using with my swiffer mop.

+The best zero-waste products are the ones that also save you money and save energy.
 It is fine heating your home up just to waste energy as it all goes out under a door crack.
-So making these draught excluders is the perfect way to ensure the heat doesn’t escape, saving you money and keeping you warmer this year!
+So one of my favourite eco friendly DIY projects to save money is a draught excluder.
+Making these draught excluders is the perfect way to ensure the heat doesn’t escape, saving you money and keeping you warmer this year!
 Find out how to make them here.

 Bin liner from newspaper

 One of my favourite zero waste projects around the home is using old newspapers.
 If you stick a couple of sheets together, with a few folds you can get a pretty sturdy bin liner.
+Most people have or can get newspapers for free, so this is definitely a zero waste for beginners idea.
 This also works well in your compost bin as long as things don’t get too wet!

 Finally, when working out in the garden, a kneeler pad makes the work easier for your joints.
 This project shows you how you can make a pad for your knees out of old towels and cloth.